Raghunadha-Charyulu/ALUMINIUM_SURFACE_YOLOV8_SWIN_CLASSIFIER/README.md

 The results demonstrate the pipeline’s robustness in not only detecting defects accurately with YOLOv8 but also classifying them effectively using Swin Transformer with interpretable Grad-CAM visualizations.

+---

+Let me know if you’d like this exported as a `.md` file, or if you'd like me to generate any supporting files like `requirements.txt`, `.gitignore`, or `main.ipynb`.